NASA

 • Following completion of the three exercises, technologists from the three Program Offices together merge the three Program-specific lists into a single Astrophysics technology gap priority list.
 This list is then reviewed by the teams that conducted the prioritization exercises, and then submitted to APD and published in the Astrophysics Biennial Technology Report (ABTR).

-This cycle, the Program Offices assessed a total of 144 technology gaps.
+This cycle, the Program Offices assessed a total of 111 technology gaps.
 First, technologists and scientists from the three Program Offices allocated each gap to the Program whose science would be most impacted by closing that gap.
-Next, the gaps (whether new or carried over from 2019) were reviewed and edited by the relevant Program Analysis Groups (PAGs) as needed.
+Next, the gaps (whether new or carried over from 2019) were reviewed and edited by the relevant Program Analysis Groups (PAGs) as needed, and in the case of ExEP, Program Office technologists carried out that process and added two new gaps.

 NASA logo Goddard Space Flight Center